trusona/trusona-mobile-sdk-ios/README.md

 ### Customizing the accept/reject prompt
-The SDK provides a basic prompt to the user when a Trusonafication is received, allowing them to accept or reject the Trusonafication.
+The SDK provides a basic prompt to the user when a Trusonafication is received, allowing them to accept or reject it.
 A custom prompt that matches the style of the app can be provided by doing the following:

 - Build a view controller that extends `AcceptancePromptViewController` and displays the custom accept/reject screen
   - When the user performs an action (i.e. tapping a button) that indicates they accept, the view controller should call `processAcceptance(payloadExtras: [:])` from the `AcceptancePromptViewController` superclass.